T-vK/MobilePassThrough/README.md

 ## Introduction
 The goal of this project is to make GPU passthrough on notebooks as easy and accessible as possible.
-To achieve that goal I have written a collection of scripts that:
+To achieve that goal I have written a collection of scripts [accessible via mbpt.sh](https://github.com/T-vK/MobilePassThrough#how-to-use-mbptsh) that:

 ### On the host system (Linux):